A 2ND PRINTING OF

 THE PARIS PHOTO HAS COME OUT!

 Inspired by a true story, The Paris Photo describes the unremitting and constant fear felt by individuals and families, especially Jewish people, living in occupied France during World War II.
-The reader will be transported to an incredibly painful past, gradually unveiling a scarred present where questions remain unanswered and relationships unresolved.

 Thoroughly researched, this book provides a personal account of modern history’s darkest hours.The Paris Photo offers a valuable and absorbing window into what the recent past, a past that still reverberates today.